Data Acquisition (DAQ) and Control from Microstar Laboratories

 Your network access tools for data acquisition

-DAPcell has included high-speed at-the-server disk logging since early 2000.
+High-speed at-the-server disk logging is a strength of the DAPcell Server.
 A benchmark performed in late 2001 showed that a single server can acquire and log data to disk at a sustained rate of 8.2M samples/sec.
 A client PC anywhere on the network can request this service from several (optionally synchronized) servers for aggregate logging rates of more than 80M samples/sec.

 Network Access for Data Acquisition and Control